 The ET Templand node offers procedures to identify classic landmarks and also semilandmarks mentioned under point a) and b) above.
 To start the process, a template is defined.
 At start this will be any specimen, preferably a specimen near the mean shape.
 All LM and sLM are identified on this specimen.
 Then, we have to identify LM on a second specimen, the first target specimen.
 The sLM from the template will be projected to the target and then slid.
 This process is iterative until no differences are appreciable (usually, a few rounds of project-slide will do).
 The next specimen, the second target, will undergo the same procedure, and so on.
-Once all specimens in the sample have been done, the coordinates of LM and sLM are used for a "Procrustes Superimposition" (which you know from the standard features of ET Core) and the template can be replaced by the resulting average configuration (currently by hand and not yet automatically, but will be implemented for the next version).
+Once all specimens in the sample have been done, the coordinates of LM and sLM are used for a "Procrustes Superimposition" (which you know from the standard features of ET Core) and the template can be replaced by the resulting average configuration (consensus button).
 All specimens are then slid against this average again.
 These final results can be used for further analyses of form and shape.
-For that, you will have to export them back to the ET Core where all the nodes for Procrustes Superimposition, Principal Component Analysis or Partial Least Squares analysis are available.
+For that, you use the ET Core where all the nodes for Procrustes Superimposition, Principal Component Analysis or Partial Least Squares analysis are available.